Can Taiwan trust Trump? Island fears becoming pawn between superpowers

 Hong Kong (CNN)When Donald Trump accepted a phone call from Taiwan's President Tsai Ing-wen, many Taiwanese were delighted at having a spotlight turned on their diplomatic isolation.

-But that elation is turning to apprehension as the island risks becoming a pawn in a wider game between two super powers.
+But that elation is turning to apprehension as the island risks becoming a pawn in a wider game between two superpowers.

 President-elect Trump suggested Sunday that US support for Taiwan was negotiable and the "one China" policy that has governed relations between the three governments for decades could be a source of leverage to force concessions from China on other issues.